HETDEX/pyhetdex/doc/source/contributions.rst

     --cov-report term-missing

-Besides running the tests, the ``tox`` command also builds, by default, the documentation and collate the coverage tests from the various python interpreters and can copy then to some directory.
-To do the latter create, if necessary, the configuration file ``~/.config/little_deploy.cfg`` and add to it a section called ``pyhetdex`` and either one or both of the following options:
+Besides running the tests, the ``tox`` command also builds, by default, the documentation and collates the coverage tests from the various python interpreters and can copy then to some directory.
+To do the latter create, if necessary, the configuration file ``~/.config/little_deploy.cfg`` and add to it a section called ``pyhetdex`` with either one or both of the following options:

 .. code-block:: ini